Some structure theorems for algebraic groups: Basic notions and results

 is cartesian.

 \end{enumerate}

 \end{definition}

 \begin{remarks} (i) The condition (2) may be rephrased as follows: for any scheme $S$ and any points $x,y \in X(S)$, we have $f(x) = f(y)$ if and only if there exists $g \in G(S)$ such that $y = g \cdot x$; moreover, such a $g$ is unique.
-This is the scheme-theoretic version of the topologists' notion of a principal bundle.
+This is the scheme-theoretic version of the notion of principal bundle in topology.

 (ii) Consider a group scheme $G$ and a scheme $Y$.
 Let $G$ act on $G \times Y$ via left multiplication on itself.
 Then the projection $p_2: G \times Y \to Y$ is a $G$-torsor, called the \textit{trivial $G$-torsor over $Y$}.